 - Be available for an in-person recognition ceremony in April 2024 during Construction Month 2024 – dates TBC

 - Must be a company in good standing with WorkSafeBC.

-You are known for your respectful, safe, and inclusive workplace culture, which is the pride of your management and employee team.
-You ensure the health, safety, and well-being of everyone on the Worksite by recognizing that safety protection goes beyond PPE, and encouraging each employee to recognize their role in a safe and productive worksite culture.
-You hold your employees and sub-contractors accountable, ensuring a work environment free from harassment, hazing, and bullying.
+You are known for your respectful, safe, and inclusive workplace culture, which is the pride of your entire team.
+You ensure the health, safety, and well-being of everyone on the Worksite by recognizing that safety protection goes beyond PPE.
+You encourage each employee to recognize their role in a safe and productive worksite culture.
+You hold your employees and sub-contractors accountable, ensuring a work environment free from harassment, hazing, bullying, and discrimination.

-You have introduced diversity policies this year and are committed to building an Acceptable Worksite.
+You have taken the initiative to create a diverse and inclusive workforce this year and are committed to building an Acceptable Worksite.
 You work hard to create a construction sector that works for everyone – starting with your own company.
 Although you are not exactly where you want to be, you are making visible progress and want to share and celebrate your success.